IsratTasnimEsha/Restaurant-Food-Management-And-Delivery/README.md

+Food For You - A Restaurant Food Management And Delivery App

 ## Objective

 The objective of the Restaurant Food Management and Delivery App is to provide users with a convenient and efficient way to order and receive food deliveries from a variety of restaurants.
 This platform enables restaurants to showcase their offerings, and consumers can effortlessly browse and place orders directly through the app.